-Metallurgical factors or assumptions
+Metallurgical factors assumptions

-- The metallurgical process proposed and the appropriateness of that process to the style of mineralization. - Whether the metallurgical process is well-tested technology or novel in nature. - The nature, amount and representativeness of metallurgical test work undertaken, the nature of the metallurgical domaining applied and the corresponding metallurgical recovery factors applied - Any assumptions or allowances made for deleterious elements.
+- The metallurgical process proposed and the appropriateness of that process to the style of mineralization. - Whether the metallurgical process is welltested technology or novel in nature. - The nature, amount and representativeness of metallurgical test work undertaken, the nature of the metallurgical domaining applied and the corresponding metallurgical recovery factors applied. - Any assumptions or allowances made for deleterious elements. - The existence of any bulk sample or pilot scale test work and the degree to which such samples are considered representative of the ore body as a whole. - For minerals that are defined by a specification, has the ore reserve estimation been based on the appropriate mineralogy to meet the specifications?

-Cashew South, Paysans Samogo and Tellem Processing is by conventional primary crushing followed by single stage SAG milling.
+Cashew South, Paysans Samogo and Tellem

+Processing is by conventional primary crushing followed by single stage SAG milling.
 Gold recovery is by means of a gravity recovery circuit and carbon in leach process.

-Processing recoveries used are 90%, 80% and 65% for Oxide, Transitional and Fresh material respectively.
+Processing recoveries used are 86%, 80% and for Oxide and Transitional respectively.

 Mine is operational with good reconciliation between predicted recoveries and actuals.

-Allowances are made in the recovery estimates for Transitional and Fresh ore as the Au recovery is impacted by some of the gold being hosted in refractory sulphide and preg-robbing carbon Syama North
+Allowances are made in the recovery estimates for Transitional and Fresh ore as the Au recovery is impacted by some of the gold being hosted in refractory sulphide and preg-robbing carbon

+Syama North